HelloSebastian/hello-bootstrap-table-bundle/README.md

        // other columns ...

        // detailView is not a database field and can be named as you like.
-       // but the columns should not displayed in the table (HiddenColumn) ->add('detailView', HiddenColumn::class, array(
+       // but the column should not displayed in the table (HiddenColumn) ->add('detailView', HiddenColumn::class, array(
-           // override data callback (as attribte you can access the entity that you specified in getEntityClass()) 'data' => function (User $user) {
+           // override data callback (as attribute you can access the entity that you specified in getEntityClass()) 'data' => function (User $user) {
-              // now you can return everthing (twig render included) return $this->twig->render('user/detail-view.html.twig', array(
+              // now you can return everthing you want (twig render included)
+              // twig is provided by HelloBootstrapTable
+              return $this->twig->render('user/detail_view.html.twig', array(
                  'user' => $user
               ));
            }